satansdeer/satansdeer.github.com/content/legacy-posts/react-native-mobx-tutorial/index.md

 This decorator takes function and wraps it into `transaction`, `untracked` and `allowStateChanges`.

 * `transaction` is used to batch state updates so no observers will be notified until that function is completed.
 So you can update multiple properties at once.
-* `untracked` allows you to run code without establishing observers (just like reactions, or unlike computed's)
+* `untracked` allows you to run code without establishing observers ( like reactions, or unlike computed's)
 * `allowStateChanges` is used to allow/disallow state changes for certain function.
 By default allows `action` to make changes (and disallows for `computed` and `observer`).

 ## Observers